-608.12.1.2 The Course Setter and Jury are to provide an interesting but safe course.

-The racer's speed must be controlled when transitioning from one section to a different section and the course setting should allow skiers a smooth transition from jumps or waves back into the course.
+- The Course Setter and Jury are to provide an interesting but safe course. - The competitor's speed must be controlled when transitioning from one section to a different section and the course setting should allow skiers a smooth transition from jumps or waves back into the course.